How to decorate your house like an interior designer

 How to decorate your house like an interior designer image

 Need some inspiration?
-In this blog, we share how to decorate your house like a professional interior designer, from feature walls and furniture to indoor plants and fairy lights.
-Read on!
+Here, we share tips on how to decorate your house like an interior designer, from the living room to the bedroom, alfresco and beyond.

 Image: Unsplash

 Take the kitchen above, for example.
-The colour scheme appears to be monochrome (i.e. black, silver, grey, and white) with blue and natural wood highlights.
-The blue shelving adds a stunning pop of colour to the space, and hue variations like the aqua pot and vintage silver kettle add an extra hint of character.
+The colour scheme is monochrome with blue and natural timber highlights.
+The blue cabinetry adds character and visual interest to the space, and hue variations like the aqua pottery and vintage silver kettle add an extra hint of character with mixed textures.

-If the kitchen is open plan and the dining room is interconnected, you might consider adding a black timber table and a glass vase filled with blue flowers (preferably fresh, but not a deal-breaker).
+If the kitchen is open plan and the dining room is interconnected, you might consider adding a grand dining table and a vase filled with dehydrated flowers to match the colour pop in the kitchen or install a modern kitchen island where your family and friends can gather for meals and get-togethers.

 Decorator tip #3: Add soft, cosy rugs to bedrooms, living rooms, and even hallways